thecarp/dactyl-keyboard/doc/configuration.md

 Like `scad-clj`, this application describes angles in [radians](https://en.wikipedia.org/wiki/Radian).
-For parameters that take one or more angles, including parameters with names like `rotation`, `intrinsic-rotation`, `pitch`, `roll`, `yaw` etc., you can specify each angle in at least two ways:
+For parameters that take one or more angles, including parameters with names like `intrinsic-rotation`, `pitch`, `roll`, `yaw` etc., you can specify each angle in at least two ways:

 * As a real number, such as `1`, for 1 radian.
 * As a mathematical formula using [π](https://en.wikipedia.org/wiki/Pi), such as `π * 2`, for one full turn.
-* As text.
-For those parameters that are limited to rotation in the xy plane, you can name a point of the compass, such as `NNE`, for one sixteenth turn, i.e π/8 radians.
+* As text, naming a point of the compass, such as `NNE` for one sixteenth turn, i.e π/8 radians.
+This is intended for rotation in the xy plane and would be confusing in other uses.

 A formula must obey the following rules: